America's Distinguished Artists

 a national registry of historic artists

-For each listed artist there either is a link to a page in Resource Library, a link to a page from another source, or links to both a page in Resource Library and to a page from another source.
-TFAO's years of cumulative research saves viewers considerable time in finding valuable biographical information.
-Viewers avoid linking to many websites listed on first pages of search results where the links are mainly tools for marketing purposes and provide scant biographical information.
+TFAO's 25 years of cumulative research saves viewers considerable time in finding valuable biographical information.
+Viewers avoid accessing many websites listed on first page search results where the links are mainly tools for marketing purposes and provide scant biographical information.

 All links to artist biographies contain 100% free information.
 TFAO avoids websites that require a fee to view complete biographies and those that have information likely to be temporary.
 TFAO receives no compensation for providing links to biographical information in other websites.

-Before 2005 the catalogue was named Distinguished Artists Series.
+Starting in 1997, the catalogue was named Distinguished Artists Series.
 In 2005 it was renamed Distinguished Artists.
 In May 2008 the catalogue was renamed America's Distinguished Artists.

 For the 2011-2012 edition, TFAO researched all non-Resource Library artist listings in the America's Distinguished Artists catalogue.
 If a listing was from a non-Resource Library Web page, TFAO added the word "from" following the artist's name plus the name of the outside source.